data-abhishek/AWS-Certified-Data-Analyst-Preparation/README.md

 If your use case involves generating images, tools like DALL·E 3 and Stability AI can create realistic visuals from text prompts.
 Image generation models are great for designing marketing materials, illustrations, or digital art.

 ### How do I select the best model for my use case?
-To select the best language model for you use case, you need to decide on what criteria you're using to filter the models.
+To select the best language model for your use case, you need to decide on what criteria you're using to filter the models.
 The criteria are the necessary characteristics you identify for a model.
 Four characteristics you can consider are:

-Task type: What type of task do you need the model to perform?
+- **Task type**: What type of task do you need the model to perform?
 Does it include the understanding of only text, or also audio, or video, or multiple modalities?
-Precision: Is the base model good enough or do you need a fine-tuned model that is trained on a specific skill or dataset?
+- **Precision**: Is the base model good enough or do you need a fine-tuned model that is trained on a specific skill or dataset?
-Openness: Do you want to be able to fine-tune the model yourself?
+- **Openness**: Do you want to be able to fine-tune the model yourself?
-Deployment: Do you want to deploy the model locally, on a serverless endpoint, or do you want to manage the deployment infrastructure?
+- **Deployment**: Do you want to deploy the model locally, on a serverless endpoint, or do you want to manage the deployment infrastructure?

 ### Optimize model performance
 After you deploy your model to an endpoint, you can start interacting with it to see how it works.
 Let's explore how you can use prompt engineering techniques to optimize your model's performance.

 #### Ask for better question suggestions
 When you want the model to help refine your question, you can ask it to suggest better ways to phrase your query.
 You can also ask it to provide extra context.

-When you encourage the model to suggest clarifications or extra details can help you ask the right questions and achieve better, more accurate answers in fewer interactions
+When you encourage the model to suggest clarifications or extra details, it can help you ask the right questions and achieve better, more accurate answers in fewer interactions.

 #### Specify the desired format for responses
 When you want the model to generate output in a specific format, you can provide a template or structure in your prompt.